crystax/android-crew/README.md

             icu:   54.2, 55.0

-### upgrade
+### upgrade [name...]

-For every installed formula if there is more recent version then install it.
+For every specified formula name or for all installed formulas (if no names were specified) do the following: if there is more recent version then install it.

 Example: